 Walker was an assistant coach at Indiana University of Pennsylvania.
 IUP was ranked number one in the NCAA Division II poll during parts of three seasons while Walker was on the staff.

-Before entering the coaching ranks, he enjoyed a playing career that included a one-year stint with the NBA's Philadelphia 76ers in the mid-1980s.
+Before entering the coaching ranks, he enjoyed a playing career that included a brief stint with the NBA's Philadelphia 76ers during the 1985-86 season.
 Prior to reaching the NBA, Walker played a total of seven years with various European and U.S. professional basketball leagues.

-As a collegiate player at Clemson, he helped lead the Tigers to a 23-9 overall record and an Elite Eight appearance in the NCAA Tournament during the 1979-80 season.
-Walker, a 1981 Clemson graduate, played three seasons with the Atlantic Coast Conference school.
+As a collegiate player at Clemson University, he helped lead the Tigers to a 23-9 overall record and an Elite Eight appearance in the NCAA Tournament during the 1979-80 season.